Give Us the Facts: Enhancing Large Language Models with Knowledge Graphs for Fact-aware Language Modeling: Background

 Multiple pre-training tasks for PLMs have been designed, which can be categorized into word-level, phrase-level, and sentence-level tasks.
-The most commonly used word-level pre-training tasks are MLM \cite{BERT} and replaced token detection (RTD) \cite{Electra}.
-MLM randomly masks some words in the input sequence and trains PLMs to reconstruct the masked words based on context, whose loss function is as follows:
+Typical word-level pre-training tasks include masked language modeling (MLM) \cite{BERT} and replaced token detection (RTD) \cite{Electra}.
+MLM randomly masks some tokens in the input sequence and trains PLMs to reconstruct the masked tokens based on context, whose loss function is:

 It can promote the learning of contextual information, thereby achieving better results in language understanding and language modeling tasks.
-RTD operates similarly to MLM but with greater randomness by substituting some tokens with alternative ones and training the model to predict the original tokens, whose loss function is defined as:
+RTD operates similarly to MLM but introduces greater randomness by substituting some tokens with alternative ones and training the model to predict the original tokens, whose loss function is defined as:

 Here, $\tilde{x}$ is the corrupted token of $x$, while $y_{t}$ is 1 if $\tilde{x}_{t}=x_{t} $ and 0 otherwise.
 Compared with MLM, RTD can reflect changes in vocabulary in real texts more realistically and enable PLMs to handle unknown and misspelled words.
 The representative of phrase-level pre-training tasks is span boundary objective (SBO) \cite{SpanBERT,SPE}, which forces PLMs to predict each token of a masked span solely relying on the representations of the visible tokens at the boundaries, enhancing the syntactic structure analysis ability of PLMs and improving their performance in named entity recognition and sentiment analysis.
-The training objective of the SBO task can be expressed as the subsequent equation:
+The training objective of the SBO task can be expressed as:

 where $y_{i}$ is token $x_{i}$'s representation in the span.
-It is calculated based on the output embeddings of the external boundary tokens and the position embedding of the target token.
-The most widely used sentence-level pre-training tasks include NSP \cite{BERT} and sentence order prediction (SOP) \cite{ALBERT}.
-NSP trains PLMs to distinguish whether two given sentences are continuous, thus helping them capture contextual information and understand the language, thereby improving PLMs' performance in context-based tasks such as natural language inference and text classification.
+Representatives of sentence-level pre-training tasks include next sentence prediction (NSP) \cite{BERT} and sentence order prediction (SOP) \cite{ALBERT}.
+NSP trains PLMs to distinguish whether two given sentences are continuous, thereby improving PLMs' performance in context-based tasks such as natural language inference and text classification.
 Similarly, SOP trains PLMs to determine the order of two randomly sampled and disrupted sentences, which improves their ability to capture sentence order information.
-The training objective of NSP and SOP is to minimize the following loss function:
+The training objective of NSP and SOP is as follows:

 where $y=1$ if $s_{1}$ and $s_{2}$ are two consecutive segments extracted from the corpus.
 Other tasks like deleted token detection (DTD), text infilling, sentence reordering (SR), and document reordering (DR) are also utilized by some PLMs \cite{BART}, which improve their performance in some special tasks.